Sharing is caring!

 On Friday I meet my very first Instagram fellow blogger follower!
 (That’s a mouth full) Shannon with It’s Sew Shannon!
 Shannon is SUPER UBER talented!
 She can sew just about anything and makes the most beautiful quilts!
 You can find her on Instagram and follow her as she shares her talents!
 You’ll be amazed and fall in love just like I did!

-I had such a fun afternoon visiting her.
+It was a fun afternoon visiting with her.
 I wanted to take her a few goodies so I made her one of those double caramel apples and these yummy Pumpkin Sugar Cookies!
-I had never made them before.
-I found the recipe through Pinterest and they looked so yummy I decided I had to give them a try.
+This recipe was found through Pinterest and they looked so yummy I decided I had to give them a try.
+You can find the original recipe at one of my favorite bloggers site…Lisa from Simple Joy!

 How To Make Simple Soft Pumpkin Sugar Cookies

 I did change the recipe just a wee bit.
 I know these are called “pumpkin sugar cookies“, but to be honest…I personally think these are more like a snickerdoodle than a sugar cookie.
 Which is Okie Dokie with me cause I L.O.V.E. a good snickerdoodle!
 (I’d love to hear what you think.
-Snickerdoodle or sugar cookie?)
+Snickerdoodle or sugar cookie?
+Or are snickerdoodles really sugar cookies?
+So many questions.)

-These are a quick and super yummy cookie to make.
+These are quick and super yummy cookie.
 Who doesn’t like a quick cookie recipe?

 In a medium bowl, whisk together your dry ingredients.
 Flour, baking powder, salt, and cinnamon.
 Set aside for now.